premchander-revature/interviewquestions/Interview Ques/oops.md

 ---

-18. Is it possible to define an interface with a static modifier?
+18. Is it possible to define an interface with a static modifier?p1

  ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)